phc-sbhuiyan/pineapple-employee-assistant/README.md

 # pineapple-employee-assistant
-Pineapple employee assistant using Pinecone RAG and Streamlit!
+Pineapple employee assistant for Pineapples!

 # Setup Branding
 Edit inside of the <br/>